BioEnergy Discussion Lists

 We our proud of our panel of experts and practitioners that use this list to engage in technical conversations, resolve problems and improve stove dissemination.
 Most of the conversation focuses around designing better biomass stoves, for whom the 3 stone fire, or an un-improved stove are the main alternatives.
 The goal remains to help the poorest people in the world gain access to better cooking options.

-For a technical conversation about the development of safe, efficient, economical, and environmentally preferable thermal biomass gasification processes, join the Gasification Email List
+For a technical conversations about the development of safe, efficient, economical, and environmentally preferable thermal biomass gasification processes, take a look at the Fluidyne Gasification Archive

 From conversations about combined heat and power systems to wood gas heaters and drive on wood systems, we are intersted in the wide variety of biomass gasification applications worldwide.

-To learn more about Biochar, intentional charcoal in soil, and participate in the main discussion on the Biochar (Terra Preta) Yahoo Group
+To learn more about Biochar, intentional charcoal in soil, and participate in the main discussion on the Biochar (Terra Preta) Discussion Group

 TR Miles Technical Consultants Inc.